Hedgehog-cyber/Smart-Companion/README.md

 ##  Core Philosophy

 - **Micro-Wins:** Large tasks are intimidating.
 We break them into physical, actionable steps that take only a few minutes.
 - **Neuro-Inclusive:** Built with ADHD and neurodivergence in mind.
-Features like "Neuro-Buffers" and customizable granularity help users who struggle with traditional productivity tools.
+Features like customizable granularity help users who struggle with traditional productivity tools.
 - **Privacy-First:** User data, preferences, and task history are stored locally on your device.
 We use PII masking to ensure sensitive information never reaches the AI models.

 ##  Key Features